Freeze Dried Cheese Horizontal

 Rehydration Instructions:

-Place cheese in a dish or bowl and cover with water.
+Place cheese in a dish or bowl and cover with cool water.
 Allow cheese to rehydrate for 3 to 5 minutes, or until water is absorbed.
 Drain excess water if needed.”

 Quote from Thrive Life: